kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 - python- m venv .venv - this will create a folder called .venv in the project directory

 5. Activate the virtual environment
-   - macOs/Linux: source .venv/bin/activate
+   - macOs/Linux: "source .venv/bin/activate"
-   - Windows: .\venv/Scripts\activate
+   - Windows: ".\venv/Scripts\activate"

      After activation, the terminal prompt will appear as (.venv)

 6. Install Flask
    - open terminal and run pip3 install flask
-   - if the project includes a requirement.txt file then do pip3 install -r requirements.txt
+   - if the project includes a requirement.txt file then type "pip3 install -r requirements.txt"

 7. Verify Flask Installation
 - use python -c "import flask; print('Flask installed:', flask.version__)"